kfukutom/urban-informatics/README.md

 *Urban Informatics, Prof. Xiaofan Liang*

 ### Authors of the Project
-- Ken Fukutomi (University of Michigan, Taubman)
+- Ken Fukutomi (University of Michigan, Taubman College)
 - Ben Spilo (University of Michigan, School of Information)

 # **Introduction 📌**